-Melissa Lorraine - Co-Founding Artistic Director - Graduating from Northern Illinois University with a B.F.A. in acting, Lorraine became a company member of Studio K in Budapest, Hungary.
-Co-founding Theatre Y with now deceased Director Christopher Markle.
-Premiering the English language version of Transylvanian writer András Visky’s JULIET with over two hundred performances worldwide.
-Starring in Visky’s I KILLED MY MOTHER, earning a Chicago’s Best Actress Orgie Award, and a rave review from Ben Brantley on the front page of the New York Times Arts section.
+Melissa Lorraine - Co-Founding Artistic Director - Graduated from Northern Illinois University with a B.F.A. in acting, Lorraine became a company member of Studio K in Budapest, Hungary.
+Co-founded Theatre Y with now deceased Director Christopher Markle.
+Premiered the English language version of Transylvanian writer András Visky’s JULIET with over two hundred performances worldwide.
+Starred in Visky’s I KILLED MY MOTHER, earning a Chicago’s Best Actress Orgie Award, and a rave review from Ben Brantley on the front page of the New York Times Arts section.
 Lauded by The Chicago Reader for turning even an “overwritten” and “implausible script” into “probing, harrowing, hallucinogenic truth,” for her first Directorial work on VINCENT RIVER in 2011.
-Since then she has produced and performed or directed over 40 works of theater.
+She has produced and performed/directed over 40 works of theater.

 Collaborating with Georges Bigot for one year (2015-16), Lorraine developed the Theatre Y Ensemble of 16 actors, according to the traditions of the Theatre du Soleil.
 She now leads this ensemble to discover a common language and a new way to work, searching for a way to make theater without the “dictator”.
-In 2018 she began to research Movement Therapy for Trauma Rehabilitation, and works on prison abolition with an ensemble of men serving extreme sentences at Stateville Correctional Center.
+In 2018 she began to research and teach Movement Therapy for Trauma Rehabilitation in Illinois prisons, and works towards prison abolition with an ensemble of men serving life sentences across the State.

 The Theatre Y Ensemble